PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Dimsbury crooked his fingers into a claw.
 Boltac was ripped from the grip of the Orcs and lifted into the air.

 "Offering me a trade," Dimsbury sneered.
 "I have no need of your *trade*.
 I will take the AND.
 I will take your gold AND I will take your sack AND I will take your woman AND I will take your life.
 Did I forget anything?"
 He waved his other hand and the wooden cover at the center of the chamber crashed into the ceiling and shattered into toothpicks.
-Dimsbury dangled Boltac over the bottomless pit.
+Dimsbury turned and dangled Boltac over the bottomless pit.

+As Dimsbury turned, he exposed his back to Relan.
+Strictly speaking, it wasn't the most heroic of opportunities, but Relan saw it and seized it.
+His legs drove him forward.
+He could almost feel the Wizard's neck in his hands.
+He could imagine what it would feel like to bash the man's skull against the ground.
+He made it one step, two steps, three steps.
+It was going to work!
+He raised his hands, then he felt the knife slide into his belly.

+"No, no," said Rattick, still holding the lunge position that had brought him out of the shadows, "we'll have no heroes here."

+Asarah stopped sobbing and struggled to breathe.

+Relan  managed staggered forward another step dragging Rattick with him.

-"No. Don't crush him!"
-Asarah pleaded.
+Asarah pleaded, "No. Don't crush him!"

 "Oh I say," Dimsbury said with a smile, "That *is* a good idea.
 That way it will hurt more on the way down.
 Goodbye merchant."
 Dimsbury opened his hand.

 Boltac dropped into the bottomless pit.

-# 36 Aftermath
+# 36 --  Aftermath

+Then Rattick slid knife sideways through Relan's belly and pulled it out.
+The brave Farm Boy collapsed to the floor, holding his guts in.

 Asarah screamed until her lungs were out of air.
-When she paused to take a breath, she could still hear the far off echos of Boltac's body crashing into the side of the pit.
-She screamed again, but with very little air in her lungs it degenerated into a cycle of shallow, wailing sobs.
+When she paused to take a breath, she could still hear the far off echoes of Boltac's body crashing into the sides of the pit.
+She screamed again, but with very little air in her lungs her degenerated into a cycle of shallow, choking sobs.

-"There, that's done," said Dimsbury, "Now I need a nap.
-Samga--"

-As Dimsbury turned to address Samga, he presented his back to Relan.
-Strictly speaking, it wasn't the most heroic of opportunities, but Relan saw the opportunity and seized it.
-His legs drove him forward.
-He could almost feel the Wizard's neck in his hands.
-He could imagine what it would feel like to bash the man's skull against the ground.
-He made it one step, two, three.
-It was going to work!
-He raised his hands, then he felt the knife slide into his belly.

-"No, no," said Rattick, still in the lunge position that had taken him out of the shadows, "we'll have no heroes her."

-Asarah stopped sobbing and struggled to breath.

-Relan staggered forward a step more.
-Then Rattick slid knife sideways through the lad's guts and pulled it free.
-As Relan collapsed to the floor, Dimsbury turned and saw what had happened.

 "Hmm, yes, thank you Rattick, for taking care of that minor nuisance."

 "I live to serve my lord."

-"Yes, it would be nice to believe that, wouldn't it Rattick."
+"It would be nice to believe that, wouldn't it Rattick?"

-"Well, what ever humble reward you could see fit to bestow on my unworthy person."
+"Well, whatever humble reward you could see fit to bestow on my unworthy person."

 "Oh, Rattick.
-Oh, Faithful Rattick," he said dripping with sarcasm, "Your job was to see that no adventurer's disturbed me."
+Oh, Faithful Rattick," he said his voice dripping with sarcasm, "Your job was to see that no adventurer's disturbed me."

 "And for that, my cut was whatever loot they had on them," Rattick said, eying Boltac's magic sack greedily.